PhilippMDoerner/nimword/README.md

 ```

 ## Core-API
-Every algorithm is provided in its own module.
-Every module will provide `hashEncodePassword` and `isValidPassword`:
+The core module of nimword provides the simple api of `hashEncodePassword` and `isValidPassword`:
 - `hashEncodePassword`:
-  Proc to create base64 encoded hashes and further encodes them in a specific format that can be stored in e.g. a database.
+  Proc to create base64 encoded hashes and further encodes them in a specific format that can be stored in e.g. a database and used with `isValidPassword`.
-  Always takes the plain-text password and a number of iterations for the algorithm.
-May take additional parameter depending on the algorithm, though those will have sensible default values.
-The salts for hashing will be generated.
+  Always takes the plain-text password, the algorithm to use for hashing and a number of iterations for the algorithm.
+Any further values needed by the algorithm will use sensible defaults.
+The salts for hashing will be generated and returned as part of the encoded string.
 - `isValidPassword`:
   Proc to validate if a given password is identical to the one that was used to create an encoded hash.

-In case something custom must be built, all modules further provide:
+These core procs are also available in the individual modules for each algorithm, there `hashEncodePassword` may expose further options depending on the algorithm.

+The individual algorithm-modules further provide 2 procs in case some customization is needed:
 - `hashPassword`:
   Proc to create base 64 encoded hashes like `hashEncodePassword`, but returns the hash directly from there without turning it into a specific format like `hashEncodePassword` does.
 - `encodeHash`:
   Proc to generate strings of the format that `hashEncodePassword` outputs, but without doing any of the hashing itself.
+The output can be used with `isValidPassword`.

 ## Running tests
 You can run the tests either locally or in a container: